jlin00/MKS22X-PhotoBooth/README.md

 (7) Click on this button to cancel your edits and return to Photo Library.
 <br><br> <br>
 <img src="pic5.png" alt="Diagram 5" align="middle"/>
 (1) This is edit mode 1.
 Click any of the images to apply the filter seen.
 Only one filter may be applied at a time (restriction includes the kernel filters).
+The available color filters are grayscale, redscale, orangescale, yellowscale, greenscale, bluescale, purplescale, and invert color (displayed in that order on the screen).
+Click the first image to remove any filters.
 <br><br> <br>
 <img src="pic6.png" alt="Diagram 6" align="middle"/>
-(1) This is edit mode 2.
+(1) This is edit mode 2, which displays kernel filters.
 Click any of the images to apply the filter seen.
 Only one filter may be applied at a time (restriction includes the color filters).
+The available kernel filters are blur, sharpen, edgeEnhance, edgeDetect, emboss, sobelEdge, horizontal line detector and vertical line detector (displayed in that order on the screen).
+Click the first image to remove any filters.
 <br><br> <br>
 <img src="pic7.png" alt="Diagram 7" align="middle"/>
 (1) This is one of the three adjustment scrollbars.
 Click anywhere on the scrollbar or drag the slider to change its value. <br>